Native Tulsan named director of NOAA’s National Severe Storms Laboratory

 “I never shy away from those difficult conversations,” Carlis said.
 “Having those conversations with senior leadership and working to hire and recruit from diverse backgrounds are a priority for me.”

-After earning a bachelor's of science in chemistry at Howard University, Carlis went on to obtain a master's degree, as well as a doctorate in atmospheric sciences and meteorology.
+After earning a bachelor's of science in chemistry at Howard University in Washington, D.C., Carlis went on to obtain a master's degree and a doctorate in atmospheric sciences and meteorology, also from Howard.